Binaakwii-giizis (October 1), 2016

 The story of the 'Turquoise Dream' wedding rings

-Besides on the above-told story about the vision quest of Gozaabii-anang that led him to the Star Lodge high up in the sky, these wedding rings, constructed of yellow gold and featuring red gold feathers mounted with a turquoise stone, are also inspired by Simone’s paintings "Sky Dreamers" and "Respect and Love."
+Besides by the above-told story about the vision quest of Gozaabii-anang that led him to the Star Lodge high up in the sky, these wedding rings, constructed of yellow gold and featuring red gold feathers mounted with a turquoise stone, are also inspired by Simone’s paintings "Sky Dreamers" and "Respect and Love."

 Loosely based on the age-old Midewiwin ceremony called Sky Dreaming, the rings breathe a re-awaked spirit of the magic imagery of Simone’s canvases.
 The beautiful story about the Sky Dreamers and the spirit flight they undertook that brought them together in the sky and the hopes and dreams they share as artists subtly filter through the smooth richness and brilliant blue of the turquoise stones adorning the red gold feathers.
 The handcut stones symbolize the two Sky Dreamers /lovers/artists in both paintings; the blue color of these magic stones also pertain to the south and to the smoke of giizhik, the northern white cedar that filled the star lodge in the above-told story.
 Giizhik aniibiish (the cedar leaf) is a sacred, medicinal plant among all Anishinaabemowin-speaking peoples of the northwoods and a harmonizing spirit that represents zhaawanong, the southern direction.
 When burned, the snipped leaves of giizhik act as a purifier, cleansing the area as well as body and soul of the participants of ceremonies.